Last Updated on Samuel Franklinby

 Co-op Tier: A

 Specialising in area of effect damage the Demolitionist is the party member you call on when a large ZED stands in your way and you need an explosive problem solver.
-With rockets, grenades and other ranged explosive devices any group of ZEDs is in danger with the demolitionist also having supportive elements through additional grenade supplies for teammates and able to booby trap doors.
+With rockets, grenades and other ranged explosive devices any group of ZEDs is in danger with the demolitionist also having supportive elements through additional grenade supplies for teammates and the ability to booby trap doors.

-Like other classes your perk bonuses that grow increasingly potent with experience push your explosive damager further while giving you more ammo to get the job down and an increase to your own explosive resistance should mistakes happen.
+Like other classes your perk bonuses that grow increasingly potent with experience push your explosive damager further while giving you more ammo to get the job done and an increase to your own explosive resistance should mistakes happen.
 You also have access to the unique Reactive Armour that lets you release an explosion from your character to save you from death once per wave.
 Perks skills have similar themes as you choose from reload, damage, ammo and area of effect boosts based on your ideal playstyle and needs.

 Your biggest strength is providing some much needed area of effect power to the classes of Killing Floor 2 (serving as a potential alternative to the Firebug) to quickly dismiss groups of ZEDs during a wave.
-Being the primary response to Fleshpounds (due to their vulnerability to explosive damage) is also a vital role on any team.
+Being the primary response to Fleshpounds (due to their vulnerability to explosive damage) is also a vital role on any KF2 team.
 While all great in theory you do suffer from some weapon weaknesses as they have minimum activation ranges which make you ineffective at close range.

 In solo play Demolitionists are quite effective but their weaknesses will quickly cause frustration in a number of scenarios that make them difficult to be enjoyable long term particularly when you factor in the large resistance to explosives of the Scrakes.
 In co-op though where you have suitable allies fighting alongside you there are few downsides for the Demolitionist that safely positions themselves away from direct ZED harm.